Best Time to Travel to Bhutan

 Himalayas (3-5 days)

 Spectacular scenery, traditional villages, tea plantations, monasteries and nature trekking make this region immensely intriguing.
 Guest houses provide rustic accommodations which allow for authentic interaction and cultural exchange between travelers and local host families.

 Trekking (2-4 days)

-Trekking through the countryside of Bhutan past villages, farms, mountain ranges and valleys can be done on foot or by bicycle.
+Trekking through the countryside past villages, local farms, mountain ranges and valleys can be done on foot or bicycle.

 Central Bhutan (3 days)

 Central Bhutan encompasses historic monasteries, fortresses and dzongs sprinkled throughout the mountains, as well as one of Bhutan’s most important wildlife reserves for the endangered black-neck cranes.

 Trongsa (4 days)